- How Sleep Works

 Many topicals are also infused with nutrients and natural ingredients that offer good moisturization for dry and/or damaged skin.
 CBD topicals typically come in tubs containing one to four ounces of lotion or salve.
 In terms of CBD concentration, the average topical is priced at six to 10 cents per milligram (mg) of CBD.

 Read on to learn more about selecting and using CBD topicals.
 Below you’ll find our picks for the best CBD topicals sold today.

-High-concentration topicals are ideal for consumers with chronic and/or excessive inflammation, skin problems, and other conditions that cause discomfort.
+High-concentration topicals are ideal for consumers that want more potent CBD products.
 Our pick for this category is the Spruce Topical CBD Cream, which is made from full-spectrum CBD oil and has a 300mg strength.
-This relatively high concentration provides a good balance of subtle soothing and targeted pain relief.
+This relatively high concentration provides is great for customers that perfect higher dosages.

 The Topical CBD Cream contains plant-derived scents; as a result, it has a pleasant smell that is comparable to lightly scented lotion.
 The cream also contains mineral oil, as well as a host of healthy phytocannabinoids and terpenes in addition to the CBD.
 Each container includes two ounces of topical cream.
 At $0.13 per mg, this product has a relatively low price-point.

 Our top pick for pain-relieving topicals is the CBDol Topical CBD Salve from CBDistillery.
 This product carries a 500mg strength, making it one of the most potent topicals on the market.
 It is also derived from non-GMO hemp and contains an assortment of natural ingredients, including coconut oil, lavender, peppermint, basil, and green tea.
 The result is a topical that feels incredibly soothing and smells great.